If I had to give you one piece of advice on how to progress as an artist, it would be this: Keep a daily sketchbook.

 Life can get busy and sometimes — maybe even oftentimes — there just aren’t enough hours in the day for extended drawing or painting sessions.
 But I can always fit in five to ten minutes for my sketchbook habit.
 And so I do, every single day without fail.
 It keeps me fluid, enhances my observational skills, gives me a place to try new things, and serves as a record to look back on.

-If you’re looking to start a daily sketchbook habit, here’s what you need to know
+If you want to start a daily sketchbook habit, here’s what to know.

 That’s it!
 The point is to keep things simple.
 Put your sketchbook + a small box containing your supplies in a tote bag and keep it somewhere you’ll see it every morning.